Online shopping carts is the software that drives your customers shopping experience

 Disadvantages in having a template system shopping cart are:

-~ Cannot be modified for any custom functionality
+~ Hard to modify for any custom functionality

 ~ You do not own the cart